abpframework/abp/docs/en/Text-Templating.md

 * You can define **layout templates** to be used as the layout while rendering other templates.
 * You can pass arbitrary objects to the template context (beside the model) for advanced scenarios.

+### Source Code

+Get [the source code of the sample application](https://github.com/abpframework/abp-samples/tree/master/TextTemplateDemo) developed and referred through this document.

 ## Installation

 It is suggested to use the [ABP CLI](CLI.md) to install this package.